KeesCBakker/KeesTalksTech-Utility-Pack/README.md

 After writing some code at [my blog KeesTalksTech.com][3] and having some code snippets laying around I decided to bundle them into a utility DLL.
 Makes things way easier to reference.

+## Version 0.2
+- **WebCacheCow**<br/>Provides a way to cache asynchronous requests.
+Very usable in data services that are asynchronous and need caching.

 ## Version 0.1